 Let's be honest, with an underdeveloped frontal cortex lobe which results in impulse control issues, most kids and teens (and yes, even some adults) have impulse control issues and may not be able to offer constructive criticism in order to help others work on areas of improvement.
 Apps like this do not generally result in positive or constructive comments to help one another; they tend to result in insults, racial remarks, and cyberbullying.

-4 Articles on the Top Selling App and Why It Leads to Cyberbullying
+4 Articles on the Top-Selling App and Why It Leads to Anonymous Cyberbullying

 This app is cause for concern and is included on our risky app list.
 Bark parents are notified when your kids have downloaded it to their phone or if they ever do.
 Sarahah's integration with Snapchat, a site that deletes posts after they have been seen, and Instagram, a place one study reports teenagers claim is the site where they experience the most cyberbullying, is a bit alarming.
 Further, the cyberbulling allegations are real.
 We have seen cyberbullying with the Sarahah/Snapchat integration actually happen.

-First, talk to your kids about using anonymous commenting apps, or rather the reasons you don’t want them to use these kinds of apps.
-Then sign them up for Bark monitoring.
-Currently, there is no way for Bark to monitor Sarahah, but we do monitor Snapchat, Instagram, and 20 other platforms.
-Sign up for Bark today and get alerts on any potential cyberbullying or other online issues your child is facing.
+First, talk to your kids about using anonymous commenting apps, or rather the reasons you don't want them to use these kinds of apps.
+Then sign them up for Sign up for Bark today and get alerts on any potential anonymous cyberbullying or other online issues your child is facing.